reecdev/ohrmes/README.md

 Ohrmes is a wrapper for HRM-Text that makes it easy to use HRM-Text models locally on your computer.

 ## Quickstart
+To use Ohrmes, you need to have Python

 Use a Transformers build that includes the hrm_text model class.
 If your installed release does not include it yet, install Transformers directly from the upstream main branch:

 ```bash